Who do we support?

 - The school, in collaboration with its therapy department, has designed and installed a purpose-built climbing area

-- The school also benefits from a bespoke outdoor play area incorporating basketball, football pitch and giant circular swing
+- The school also benefits from a bespoke outdoor play area incorporating basketball, football pitch and giant circular swing, sunken trampolines and seating.

 Many of our young people have had a challenging time in their previous education placement(s).
 We strongly believe that positive feedback and rewards can play an important role in motivating young people as well as helping to build their confidence and self-esteem.